gcompagnon/gcompagnon.github.io/_posts/2019-09-17-WSL2_php_VSCode_Xdebug.md

-Windows Subsystem for Linux is aimed to be a Linux (POSIX like runtime environment inside Windows10) In WSL1 it is a redirection of OS calls to underlying OS In WSL2 it is a Linux kernel , acting a VM inside hosting OS (W10)
+Windows Subsystem for Linux is aimed to be a Linux (POSIX like runtime environment inside Windows10) In WSL1 it is a redirection of OS calls to underlying OS In WSL2 it is a Linux kernel , acting a VM inside hosting OS (W10) , localhost on Win10 redirects on the internal VNET address

 Xdebug and VSCode
 -----------------